meanbee/magecert/advanced-features.md

 - `{base_url}/api/?wsdl`
 - `{base_url}/api/v2.soap?wsdl`

 The API resources are defined in `api.xml` or `api2.xml` configuration files.
 In these files a model is specified for each resource to handle the calls.
 API methods are published by defining them in the `wsdl.xml` or `wsdl2.xml` configuration files.
 The methods map to the methods on resource models.
-API resource include ACL, so only certain users can call some API methods.
+API resources include ACL, to restrict API methods to specific users/roles.

 The `wsdl.xml` configuration files are loaded using `Mage_Core_Model_Config` model.
 This is also responsible for Magento module configuration loading, so it works exactly like loading `config.xml` does when it comes to extending and overriding API method configuration.